Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Efficient algorithms for the reduced problems

 \subsection{Complete algorithm}

-Eventually, we present the complete proposed procedure in Algorithm~\ref{alg:l1tv}.
-Summarizing, we have obtained the following result: \begin{theorem} Let $y \in \R^N$ and $V = \val(y),$ or $y \in \T^N$ and $V = \val(y) \cup \val(\tilde y).$ Further let $K$ be the number of elements in $V.$ Then Algorithm~\ref{alg:l1tv} computes a global minimizer of the $L^1$-TV problem with real-valued \eqref{eq:l1tv} or circle-valued data \eqref{eq:tvCirc} in $\Oc(KN).$ In particular, if data is quantized to a finite set, then the algorithms are in $\Oc(N).$ \end{theorem}
+The complete procedure is described in Algorithm~\ref{alg:l1tv}.
+Summarizing, we have obtained the following result: \begin{theorem} Let $y \in \R^N$ and $V = \val(y),$ or $y \in \T^N$ and $V = \val(y) \cup \val(\tilde y).$ Further let $K$ be the number of elements in $V.$ Then Algorithm~\ref{alg:l1tv} computes a global minimizer of the $L^1$-TV problem with real-valued \eqref{eq:l1tv} or circle-valued data \eqref{eq:tvCirc} in $\Oc(KN).$ In particular, if data is quantized to a finite set, then the algorithms for real-valued or circle-valued signals are in $\Oc(N).$ \end{theorem}